What Is a Pilonidal Cyst?

 What Else Should I Know?

-After the infection heals, the doctor may suggest surgery to remove the cyst.
 Even after surgery, pilonidal cysts sometimes come back.
 Keeping the area clean and free of hair can help prevent an infection and new cysts.